rahul-verma/arjuna/docs/core/WritingFirstTest.md

   - Quit the app using its `quit` method.

 #### Running the test
-You can run this test by running `arjuna_launcher.py` Python script at the root of the project and passing the `-ct` or `--consider-tests` command line option:
+You can run this test by running `arjuna_launcher.py` Python script at the root of the project and passing the `-it` or `--include-tests` command line option:

-`python arjuna_launcher.py run-selected -ct test_go_to_url`
+`python arjuna_launcher.py run-selected -it test_go_to_url`